PuranOS Architecture

 PuranOS takes a different path.
 Instead of bolting AI onto existing ad-hoc systems, it builds the schema'd substrate first and makes AI a native consumer of that substrate.

-Five Architectural Bets
+Six Architectural Bets

 1. Schema'd state over memory

-2. PM tool as coordination substrate
+3. PM tool as coordination substrate

 OpenProject serves as the shared board for human and AI bidirectional task delegation.
 Explicit per-task state beats prompt memory — moving from scratchpad-based state to externalized state took target recovery from 0.213 to 1.000 in multi-agent coordination benchmarks.
+In a typical DBO project lifecycle, 60-70% of tasks are irreducibly human: permit meetings, construction inspections, commissioning walkthroughs.
+The project board is the single surface where a project manager, a project engineer, and an AI agent all see the same task state and dependencies.
+This is not agent coordination overhead — it is the record of decision for the entire project.

 The PM tool is not a reporting dashboard.
 It is the runtime coordination layer.

-3. Skills as captured expertise
+4. Skills as captured expertise

 Reusable operating procedures encode how work should be done, not just what tools to call.
 Each successful project produces workflows that can be encoded as skills.
 An experienced process engineer describing "how I size an MLE bioreactor" produces a more valuable skill than a developer writing Python — because the engineer encodes decision logic, not just computation.